Blendify/blender-manual/blender_docs/manual/interface/controls/extended_controls.rst

 Color Picker
 ============

-All of the color picker types have the common *RGB*, *HSV* and *Hex* options to show values.
+All of the color picker types have the common RGB, HSV and Hex options to show values.

-Blender uses (0 to 1.0) values to express colors for *RGB* and *HSV* values.
+Blender uses (0 to 1.0) values to express colors for RGB and HSV values.

-Some colors also define an alpha value *A*, below the color sliders.
+Some colors also define an alpha value A, below the color sliders.

 .. note:: Blender corrects Gamma by default